forderud/BatterySimulator/README.md

 PowerCfg.exe /setdcvalueindex %SCHEME% SUB_PROCESSOR PROCTHROTTLEMAX 100
 ```

 There's also many other settings available.
-Use `PowerCfg.exe /query` to view all of settings.
+Use `PowerCfg.exe /query` to view all settings.

 ### WMI `Win32_Battery` parameters